Historical rankings of presidents of the United States: 2021 Gallup poll

 A Gallup poll taken January 4–15, 2021, asked 1,023 American adults the following question: "How do you think each of the following presidents will go down in history—as an outstanding president, above average, average, below average, or poor?"

+2023 YouGov survey

+YouGov took a survey of 1,000 US adult citizens between November 20–27, 2023.
+The results are shown below.
+Respondents were asked: "How would you rate the president listed below?".
+There was a margin of error of 4.1% in the poll.

+2024 Gallup poll

+A Gallup poll taken December 2–18, 2024, asked the following question: "How do you think each of the following presidents will go down in history—as an outstanding president, above average, average, below average, or poor?"

 Memorability of the presidents

+2014 Roediger and DeSoto Survey

 In November 2014, Henry L. Roediger III and K. Andrew DeSoto published a study in the journal Science asking research subjects to name as many presidents as possible.
 They reported data from three generations as well as from an online survey conducted in 2014.
 The percentage of participants in the online survey sample who could name each president was the following: